futureofcoding/futureofcoding.org/episodes/index.md

 <br>

+**Hosted by Jimmy Miller, Ivan Reese, and Lu Wilson**<br>
+_An imaginative, ruminative romp through the land of poisoned sand._

+<span class="date">2023-12-28</span> [69 • Myths & Mythconceptions by Mary Shaw](/episodes/069)

-**Hosted by Jimmy Miller and Ivan Reese and nobody else**<br>
+**Hosted by Jimmy Miller and Ivan Reese**<br>
 _Playful explorations of the rich past and exciting future that we're all building with our silly little computers._

-<span class="date">2023-12-28</span> [69 • Myths & Mythconceptions by Mary Shaw](/episodes/069)

 <span class="date">2023-11-18</span> [68 • Propositions as Types by Philip Wadler](/episodes/068)